Nathaniel

 • 🌟 Hebrew origin meaning “God has given”

-• 🌍 Rare first name but stable in popularity
+• 🌍 Rare but stable first name in popularity

 • 🎉 Celebrated on August 24th